Escapist-007/CVIP_Projects/README.md

 Detect edges of a grayscale image.
 Do not use any `API` provided by `opencv` (cv2) and `numpy`(np) in your code (except “np.sqrt()”).

 **Approach:**
-- The project applies `Sobel` and `Prewitt` filters to detect edges in a given image
+- The project applied `Sobel` and `Prewitt` filters to detect edges in a given image
-- Implement common image processing tasks :
+- Implemented common image processing tasks :
   - padding
   - convolution
   - correlation